Giant piezoelectric effects of topological structures in stretched ferroelectric membranes

+Finally, we propose a feasible experimental approach to realize the dipole spiral.
+Our MD simulations of free-standing membranes of PbTiO$_3$, conducted with three-dimensional periodic boundary conditions, indicate that eliminating the depolarization field could facilitate the emergence of a dipole spiral.
+We design all-ferroelectric superlattices composed of alternating layers of PbTiO$_3$ and Pb$_{0.5}$Sr$_{0.5}$TiO$_3$ and find that this layered heterostructure supports arrays of dipole spirals in Pb$_{0.5}$Sr$_{0.5}$TiO$_3$ layers, each linking a pair of polar vortices within PbTiO$_3$ layers (see Fig.~S16). }

-In summary, the multiscale approach demonstrates the feasibility of establishing accurate phase diagrams for ferroelectric membranes under realistic experimental conditions.
-It provides atomistic insights into dynamic structures and macroscopic material properties, like piezoelectric coefficients, at finite temperatures.
-Our findings suggest that dynamic structure dictates functional properties.
-Even for the extensively studied $c/a$ two-domain state in PbTiO$_3$, multiscale simulations reveals a new insight: the enhanced piezoelectric effect arises from the collective, small-angle dipole rotations near domain walls.
-This mechanism has remained elusive, as most theoretical and experimental techniques either only probe static and averaged structural information or lack the necessary temporal resolution.
-We predict a dipole spiral in tensile-strained PbTiO$_3$ membranes, representing a new state of polar ordering with strongly correlated dipoles that can rotate freely without energy cost, indicative of a zero-energy mode.
-This topological polar structure offers an avenue for enhancing electromechanical coupling without MPB and exploring phenomena such as chiral phonon dynamics and non-collinear ferroelectricity.
+In summary, our findings demonstrate that dynamic structure dictates functional properties.
+For the extensively studied $c/a$ two-domain state in PbTiO$_3$, we suggest that the enhanced piezoelectric effect arises from the collective, small-angle dipole rotations near domain walls.
+A dipole spiral in tensile-strained PbTiO$_3$ membranes is discovered, representing a new state of polar ordering with strongly correlated dipoles that can rotate freely without energy cost, indicative of a zero-energy mode.
+This topological polar structure offers an avenue for enhancing electromechanical coupling and exploring phenomena such as chiral phonon dynamics~\cite{Zhu18p579} and non-collinear ferroelectricity~\cite{Zhao21p341}.